Moderocky/Cobweb/README.md

 A library for extremely simple distributed programming.

-Access methods and objects from completely separate Java processes running in an external JVM
-- even on an entirely different physical machine.
+Access methods and objects from completely separate Java processes running in an external JVM, even on an entirely different physical machine.

 Cobweb is designed to easily connect parts of a distributed Java program together, in one big spider-web.